Feedback & Complaints

 1. Purpose

-• This procedure is intended to ensure that we handle complaints fairly, efficiently and effectively to the
+- This procedure is intended to ensure that we handle complaints fairly, efficiently and effectively to the - satisfactory resolution within a reasonable timeframe and that appropriate actions are taken to improve our - services where required.

-• This procedure should be read in conjunction with our Feedback and Complaints Management Policy, which
+- This procedure should be read in conjunction with our Feedback and Complaints Management Policy, which - provides information about the key principles and concepts underpinning our Complaints Management - System.

 2. Who can make a complaint